Edward Howell (actor): Theatre and tutoring

-Whilst in Suva, Edward and father Edwin founded the Suva Dramatic Actor Guild.
+While in Suva, Edward and father Edwin founded the Suva Dramatic Actor Guild.
 He returned to Australia in 1924 and joined the Playbox Theatre in Melbourne, and later, with his wife Molly, ran Sydney's (Royal) Academy of Dramatic Arts.

 Radio and theatre (acting, producing, writing and directing)

-In 1929, he began a career in radio when he was asked by the Australian Broadcasting Corporation (then Commission) to produce a play for the network.
+In 1929, he began a career in radio when he was asked by the Australian Broadcasting Commission to produce a play for the network.
 As an author of one of the first successful variety shows, he had a very prominent career in the sector as a writer, producer and director, as well as appearing in productions as an actor.
 He was best known as the creator and visionary behind the popular long-running serial Fred and Maggie Everybody, that ran under a number of titles between 1932 and 1953.
 The series depicted the life of a middle-class couple played by Edward and his wife, Mary Howell (professionally billed as Therese Desmond).
 At its height it was heard on fifty six stations throughout Australia and was sold to numerous countries including New Zealand.

-Edward worked for Amalgamated Wireless (AWA), where he served as the chief producer of drama, before going freelance as producer and actor.
+Edward worked for AWA, where he served as the chief producer of drama, before going freelance as producer and actor.
 In 1949, he returned to his native England and took up a post at the BBC, writing and producing radio productions as well as stage plays, and returned to Sydney in 1950, where he continued his radio and stage career as a prominent scriptwriter.